TheRohans/qi/README.md

 like about _emacs_ with the speed and system integration of _vi_.
 Qi focuses on the following goals:

+- Small foot print (~350K full feature, ~100K tiny build)
+- Speed
-- Speed and large file editing
+- Large file editing
-- Only terminal editor (no x11, etc)
+- Terminal editor (no x11, etc)
 - Emacs bindings and usage emulation (chords, minibuffer, modes, etc)
 - Compiles to a single, self contained binary
-- Cross platform (unix based system)
+- Cross platform (posix based systems)
-- Multi-language (human) support - with a focus on English and Chinese.
+- Multi-language (human) support - with a focus on English, French and Chinese.
 - Multi-language (computer) support
 	- C
+	- Golang
+	- Makefile
 	- Markdown
 	- HTML (XML)
+	- Typescript
-	- Golang
+	- Python
-	- YAML
+	- YAML / Terraform
 	- Lua
-- Default encoding UTF-8
+- UTF-8 encoding
 - Hex editing

-Qi was forked from QEmacs 3.2 with a lot of features stripped out.
+Qi was originally forked from QEmacs 3.2.
+Qi has been heavily modified from QEmacs, and it is not backwards compatible with QEmacs.

 ## Demo